News / news

 The ICO asked the Department to pause the high risk data collection, and carry out the risk assessment.
 The Department declined to pause.

 The ICO also flagged that the DfE had failed to meet its DPIA obligation as it must be completed prior to starting the data processing.
-When the DPIA was subsequently signed off and provided to the ICO (then retracted and another version sent the next day), the ICO went on to document a wide range of concerns described in over ten A4 pages (at the end of the bundle), including about the excessive 66-year data retention period (just like the Schools Bill), and the DfE’s failure to demonstrate the necessity of the data processing.
+When the DPIA was subsequently signed off and provided to the ICO (then retracted and another version sent the next day), the ICO went on to document a wide range of concerns described in over ten A4 pages (at the end of the bundle), including about the excessive 66-year data retention period (just like the previous Schools Bill), and the DfE’s failure to demonstrate the necessity of the data processing in in v6. of the DPIA in February 2022.
 At the time of writing, the DfE does not appear to have made any substantive changes to address the ICO’s long list of concerns, including being unable to demonstrate it has met its lawful obligations.
 The DfE seems to be carrying on, business as usual 8 months later after those ICO findings on this ‘trial’, much as it did after its 2020 ICO audit.

 As of September 1st, we were told 65% of schools were sharing their daily attendance data, that’s 14,443 schools out of 22,060 that have been approached by Wonde and asked to share data.